christopheg/skeleton-core/README.md

           - javascript
           - image

-If you want media files to be served from an additional directory, for example if you have a package manager such as `bower`, `yarn` or even the `fxp/composer-asset-plugin`, you can specify an additional directory which will be searched in addition to the default `media` one.
+If you want media files to be served from additional paths, for example if you have a package manager such as `bower`, `yarn` or even the `fxp/composer-asset-plugin`, you can specify additional paths which will be searched in addition to the default `media` one.

-To enable media serving from an additional asset directory, include the following configuration directive in your skeleton project:
+To enable media serving from an additional asset path, include the following configuration directive in your skeleton project:

-	'asset_dir': The asset directory where media files can be served from if they are not found in your application.
+	'asset_paths': The asset paths where media files can be served from if they are not found in your application.